Charge correlations using the balance function in Pb-Pb collisions at $\sqrt{s_{\rm NN}} = 2.76$ TeV: Data analysis

 \section{Data analysis}

-Approximately 15~$\times$~$10^6$ Pb--Pb events, recorded during the first LHC heavy--ion run in 2010 at $\sqrt{s_{NN}} = 2.76$~TeV, were analyzed.
-A minimum bias trigger was used, requiring two pixel chips hit in the \SPD~in coincidence with a signal in the \VZERO--A and \VZERO--C detectors.
+Approximately 15~$\times$~$10^6$ Pb--Pb events, recorded during the first LHC heavy-ion run in 2010 at $\sqrt{s_{\rm NN}} = 2.76$~TeV, were analyzed.
+A minimum bias trigger was used, requiring two pixel chips hit in the \SPD~in coincidence with a signal in the \VZERO-A and \VZERO-C detectors.
 Measurements were also made with the requirement changed to a coincidence between signals from the two sides of the \VZERO~detectors.
-An offline event selection was also applied in order to reduce the contamination from background events, such as electromagnetic and beam--gas interactions.
+An offline event selection was also applied in order to reduce the contamination from background events, such as electromagnetic and beam-gas interactions.
 All events were required to have a reconstructed vertex position along the beam axis ($V_z$) with $\left| V_z \right| < 10$~cm from the nominal interaction point.

 The data were sorted according to centrality classes, reflecting the geometry of the collision (i.e. impact parameter), which span $0-80\%$ of the inelastic cross section.
 The $0-5\%$ bin corresponds to the most central (i.e. small impact parameter) and the $70-80\%$ class to the most peripheral (i.e. large impact parameter) collisions.
 The centrality of the collision was estimated using the charged particle multiplicity distribution and the distribution of signals from the \VZERO~scintillator detectors.
 Fitting these distributions with a Glauber model \cite{Ref:Glauber}, the centrality classes are mapped to the corresponding mean number of participating nucleons $\langle N_{\mathrm{part}} \rangle$ \cite{Ref:NPart}.
 Different centrality estimators (i.e. \TPC~tracks, \SPD~clusters) were used to investigate the systematic uncertainties.
+Further details on the centrality determination can be found in \cite{Ref:ALICECentrality}.